RagingRectangle/rdmGruber/README.md

 - **noProtoMinutes:** Limit for how long it's been since the device has been heard from.
 - **noProtoCheckMinutes:** Automate checks for unseen devices (Set to 0 to disable auto-check).
 - **noProtoChannelID:** Channel ID where automated warnings should be posted.
+- **noProtoAlertUsers:** List of user IDs that will be tagged during automated checks.
 - **noProtoIgnoreDevices:** Array of devices to be ignored during noProto checks.
 - **checkDeleteMinutes:** How long to wait until auto check messages are deleted (Set to 0 to never delete).
 - **infoMessageDeleteSeconds:** How long to wait until device info responses are deleted (Set to 0 to never delete).